TDStrasser/Kookaberry-Reference-Guide/docs/source/peripherals.rst

 - analogue signals from potentiometers, and from analogue sensors for distance, light, sound, proximity, heart-rate etc.
 - RGB colour LED arrays known as NeoPixels
 - servos and electrical motors
-- digital sensors for acceleration, magnetism, temperature, humidity, air pressure, light, infra-red, electric voltage and current
+- digital sensors for acceleration, magnetism, temperature, humidity, air pressure, light, infra-red, electric voltage and current, and varbon dioxide
 - battery time sources and clockwise
 - digital serial communications with radio transceivers and other computers